safiya19/marsrover-python/README.md

 To run the program:
 1. Ensure that the text file containing the rover instructions is named "input", and place it in the same directory as main.py
-2. Open the command prompt within the directory "MarsRover-Next45" (or the folder in which main.py is contained).
+2. Open the command prompt within the folder in which main.py is contained.
 3. From the command prompt, run "main.py"
 The output will be displayed on the console